-I, the undersigned, a registered voter 1, the undersigned, a registered voter (print name as it appears on your voter information card) in said state and county, petition to have the name of placed on the Primary/General Election Ballot as a: [check/complete box, as applicable] Nonpartisan No party affiliation (insert interest of for the office of cand include district, circuit, group, seat number, if applicable) City County State Zip Code Signature of Voter Date Signed (MM/DD/YY) [to be completed by Voter] Rule 15-2.045, F.A.C.
-DS-DE 104 (Eff.
-09/11)
+CANDIDATE PETITION Notes: - All information on this form becomes a public record upon receipt by the Supervisor of Elections It is a crime to knowingly sign more than one petition for a candidate.
+[Section 104.185, Florida Statutes] - If all requested information on this form is not completed, the form will not be valid as a Candidate Petition form.
+I, the ur ndersigned, a registered voter (print name as it ap ppears on your voter information car .d) in said state and county, petition to have the name of placed on the Primary/General Election E 3allot as a: [check/complete box, as ε applicable] □ Nonpartisan □ No party affiliation (insert to be of Birth or Voter Registre (MM/DD/YY) oup, seat number, if applica ty candidate for the office of labels City County State Zip Code Signature of Voter gned (MM/DD/YY) ompleted by Voter] County Date Si gned (MM/DD/YY)